rajeshm20/TodoList-Redis/README.md

 2.Select the Redis by Compose Service

-3.Set the Service name as TodoList-Redis then initialize the Host, Port, Username, and Password to the values instantiated in the above section
+3.Set the Service name as TodoList-Redis then initialize the Host, Port, Username, and Password to the values instantiated

 4.Upon creation, you should see your unbound service on the dashboard page